wdgdc/wordpress-theme/README.md

 **All static assets**, like stylesheets, JavaScript files and images should go in the `/assets` directory.
 All 3rd party frameworks and plugins should go in the `/assets/vendor` directory -  we recommend using Bower for installing and updating them.

 **CSS pre-processors** are encouraged in development, please create a new directory inside `/assets` then add a task to the Grunt configuration to enable the build process of these files.
-Eg. `/assets/sass`, `/assets/less`, `/assets/stylus`.
+Eg. `/assets/sass`, `/assets/stylus`, `/assets/less`.

 **All PHP scripts** that aren't templates should go in `/includes`.
 Eg. `/includes/wdg.class.php`

 **Translation files** should live in the `/languages` directory.

 `node_modules` is where all **Node.js packaged modules** will be stored to be used in the Build process with Grunt.
 This directory is excluded from the Git repo by default.
 We'd recommend to keep it this way.
+The contents of this directory are ignored on Git by default.

+`partials` is where all the template parts live.

-`tests` include **unit testing** for our main PHP scripts.
+`tests` include **unit testing** for our main PHP scripts (and possibly Front-End tests?).
 We encourage you to write all sort of tests for your theme here, feel free to use your favorite testing framework.

-But, add a shortcut to it on `Grunt`.
-Eg. `grunt tests`
+`widgets` is where all WordPress widgets code is available.

 ```